 Someone asked me a pertinent question the other day: “Why do some trainers feel they need to dominate, punish, control, choke, or even electrocute* dogs?”
 The following is my summarised answer.
 As is the case with most of my articles, I invite you to comment but please leave your egos at the keyboard.

-In Dog Training Profession – Part 3, I discussed different possibilities we could endeavour in order to standardise our profession.
+In Dog Training Profession – Part 3, I discussed different possibilities we could endeavour in order to standardize our profession.
 The purpose of today’s article is to open the discussion about the dog training profession.
 How does this piece tie in with the series on dog training?
 By exploring why we need recognition in the first place.

-The entire question you saw above was in fact a series of questions which went like this: “If trainers love animals, which I believe they do, why do some trainers feel they need to dominate dogs, punish, control, choke, electrocute, or treat them with force and fear?
+The entire question you saw above was in fact a series of questions that went like this: “If trainers love animals, which I believe they do, why do some trainers feel they need to dominate dogs, punish, control, choke, electrocute, or treat them with force and fear?
 I mean, we know dogs aren’t pack animals, so why treat them like wolves?
 Why don’t these people pursue their education?”
 The answer lies within the trainer’s motivation and education.

 Why are some trainers motivated to treat dogs as competitors who should be controlled is a valid question, and concern.
-Certain groups of dog trainers believe dogs are out to dominate humans; consequently, these disobedient canines require a firm hand in order to put them back into their inferior to human place.
+Certain groups of dog trainers believe dogs are out to dominate humans; consequently, these disobedient canines require a firm hand in order to put them back into their inferior to a human place.

-Humans develop defence mechanism in order to avoid emotional pain or control unacceptable inner drives, desires, urges, or feelings.
-Humans have many defence mechanisms in place, but we’ll stick to projection for now.
+Humans develop defence mechanisms in order to avoid emotional pain or control unacceptable inner drives, desires, urges, or feelings.
+Humans have many defence mechanisms in place, but we’ll stick to the projection for now.
 Humans unconsciously project onto their clients, the domestic dog, for many reasons, but the majority of the time the process evolves either from who we think we are or who we think we should be.

 Attachment and education greatly contribute to the creation of defence mechanisms.
 People with insecure type attachments combined with a lack of education (say in dog behaviour and training) will more likely revert to negative and punitive training approaches because they will unconsciously see themselves in their clients’ dogs.

-The only way one can stop the projection is to realise it exists.
+The only way one can stop the projection is to realize it exists.
 Once the defence mechanism is discovered, education, and possibly therapy, can contribute to its demise.
 One has to bring the once unconscious process into the realm of the conscious.
 To achieve defence mechanism recognition, a skilled professional uses a technique called mirroring.
 In essence, professionals send triggering emotions back to dog trainers to address motivations for their behaviours.

 Dog trainers don’t use negative training methods and tools because they're bad people.
 I don’t believe dog trainers wake up one day and think today I’m going to choke or electrocute dogs for a living.
 I believe most dog trainers simply don’t know their inner-workings are playing them.
 Plus, we all know dog training isn’t regulated which contributes largely to poor, or lack thereof, education.